Convex order, quantization and monotone approximations of ARCH models: Introduction

 with $(Z_k)_{k=1:n}$ an $\R^q$-valued {\em white noise} (\footnote{By {\em white noise} we mean here a sequence of independent square integrable centered random vectors with identity covariance matrix.}) independent of $X_0$ and, for $k=0, \ldots,n-1$, $\vartheta_k$ goes from $\R^d$ to the space ${\mathbb M}_{d,q}$ of real matrices with $d$ rows and $q$ columns.
+We will consider possibly unbounded ``innovations" $(Z_k)_{k=1:n}$, with in mind applications to the Euler scheme of martingale Brownian diffusions.

-The main problem especially to be solved in presence of several times steps ($n\ge 2$) is to control at every time $k$ the (finite) size of the support of the approximation of $X_k$ while preserving the martingale property i.e. the convex order.
-Preserving the last feature by simply spatially discretizing the white noise $(Z_k)_{k=1:n}$, leads to an explosion of the support of the $X_k$: indeed if $X_0=x_0\!\in \R^d$ and the $Z_k$ are replaced by $\breve Z_k$ taking e.g. $N$ values, then $X_n$ will take $N^n$ values which is totally unrealistic as soon as\dots $N=2$ if $n=20$.
-Combining alternatively a Voronoi quantization step of the white noise and a dual quantization step of the ARCH will provide a tractable answer to this question with an a priori control of the induced quadratic error.
-The aim of the next sections of this paper is to investigate this approach in a step-by-step manner.
+The multiplicative structure of the function $G_k(x,z)=\vartheta_k(x)z$ has the following nice consequence : the martingale property is preserved when replacing the noise $(Z_k)_{k=1:n}$ by an approximation $(\breve Z_k)_{k=1:n}$ possibly taking finitely many values as soon as the random vectors $\breve Z_k$ are centered, mutually independent and independent of $X_0$.
+The remaining problem, especially when in presence of several times steps ($n\ge 2$), is to control at every time $k$ the (finite) size of the support of the approximation of $X_k$ : if $X_0=x_0\!\in \R^d$ and the $Z_k$ are replaced by $\breve Z_k$ taking e.g. $N$ values, then $X_n$ will take $N^n$ values which is totally unrealistic as soon as\dots $N=2$ if $n=20$.
+The interest of performing a dual quantization step at each time is then to reduce the size of the support of the approximation of each $X_k$, $k=1:n$ while preserving the martingale property.

-In the second section, we first prove that an optimal quadratic primal quantization of $\mu\!\in{\mathcal P}_2(\R^d)$ on $N$ points is a quadratic Wasserstein projection of $\mu$ on the set of probability measures with support restricted to $N$ points and smaller than $\mu$ in the convex order.
-We next introduce the dual (Delaunay) quantization.
-We then prove the above mentioned stability property of $\underline C$ and $\bar C$ when $n=1$.
-We last introduce a theoretical approximation preserving the convex order for the marginals $(\mu_k)_{k=0:n}$ of a martingale Markov chain: it consists in alternating dual quantization steps with conditional evolution according to the current Markov transition.

-The third section is dedicated to ARCH models.
-When the support of $X_0$ is bounded and the functions $(\vartheta_k)_{k=0:n-1}$ are locally bounded, the replacement of the white noise $(Z_k)_{k=1:n}$ by a truncated bounded white noise yields an approximation $(\bar{X}_k)_{k=0:n}$ of $(X_k)_{k=0:n}$ where each random vector is compactly supported a condition necessary to undergo a dual quantization step.
-We analyze the resulting quadratic error.
-We then give conditions on the functions $(\vartheta_k)_{k=0:n-1}$ ensuring the convex ordering $(\bar{X}_k)_{k=0:n}\lecx ({X}_k)_{k=0:n}$ of the whole paths whatever the white noise is in dimension $d=1$ and with the r.v. $Z_k$ radially distributed in higher dimensions.